This page provides constituency and small area-level data on child poverty in the UK.

 HMRC and DWP published these experimental child poverty statistics for the first time in March 2020.

-These statistics are calibrated to the regional Households Below Average Income (HBAI) statistics.
-HBAI data for 2020/21 and 2021/22 was collected during coronavirus lockdowns so are less reliable than usual.
+These statistics are calibrated to the national Households Below Average Income (HBAI) statistics.
+HBAI data for 2021/22 was collected during coronavirus lockdowns so is less reliable than usual.
 A full assessment of the impact of the coronavirus (COVID-19) pandemic on these statistics is available in the technical reports.
 The DWP advises using additional caution when comparing data for 2020/21 and 2021/22 with other years and comparing across constituencies.

 A family must have claimed one or more of Universal Credit, Tax Credits or Housing Benefit at some point in the year to be classes as low income in these statistics.